 On receipt, references should be checked to ensure that all specific questions have been answered satisfactorily.
 The referee should be contacted to provide further clarification as appropriate, for example if the answers are vague.
 They should also be compared for consistency with the information provided by the candidate on their application form.

 Telephone references are acceptable, where time pressures or the location of referees dictate that this may be appropriate.

 References are confidential.
-Any request for disclosure of references must be forwarded to the HR team.
 References should only be used for the purpose for which they were intended and their confidentiality must be maintained.

 Complete information about previous employment must be provided along with satisfactory explanations for any gaps in employment.

 Proof of identity / Eligibility to work

 These checks will be carried out on all appointments to the Club's workforce before an appointment is made.

 Acceptable proof of identity / eligibility may include (detailed list below in attachment 1):